Creative Women Workshops Association (CWWA)

 CWWA’s main activity is the Women In the Director’s Chair (WIDC) program, an internationally respected development program, specially designed to advance the skills, careers and fiction screen projects of mid-career women directors, through master-classes, industry immersions, mentorships, workshops and production awards and nominations to help women directors complete their fiction narrative screen projects.
 WIDC is financially supported by screen industry agencies, organizations, unions, guilds and individuals, across Canada.

-CWWA strives to create a safe space and collegial learning and working environment that encourages creativity, exploration and professional development; a space where internal confidence can grow for all participants.
+CWWA acknowledges that our work and learning takes place on the traditional lands of Indigenous peoples.
+We are grateful for the hospitality and sharing this space.
+CWWA is committed to maintaining a safe space and collegial learning and working environment that encourages creativity, exploration and professional development; a space where internal confidence can grow for all participants.
 It is also our goal to demonstrate respect and appreciation for the value we each bring to the work we are undertaking together; generating a forum for external confidence to grow for all personnel engaged in CWWA activities.

-CWWA has formal anti-harassment and anti-violence policies that we require every participant, guest, mentor, volunteer, administrative support personnel to sign.
+CWWA has formal anti-harassment and anti-violence policies that are embedded in our Health & Safety Policy.
+We require every participant, guest, mentor, volunteer, administrative support personnel to review and agree to uphold this policy.
 By signing onto these policies each individual is indicating her/his understanding and agreement to these terms of engagement.
-WIDC Anti-Harassment Anti-Violence Policy
+WIDC Health & Safety Policy